slcs-jsc/jurassic/docs/manual/diagnostics.md

 ## Contribution functions

-Some applications compute **contribution functions**, which describe the fractional contribution of atmospheric layers to the measured radiance.

-Contribution functions are closely related to Jacobians but emphasize radiative transfer rather than retrieval sensitivity.
+Retrieval diagnostics also include AVK-derived **contribution** and **resolution** profile outputs (for example `atm_cont.*` and `atm_res.*`), which summarize how strongly the retrieval responds to the true state and how vertically resolved the retrieved quantities are.

+These products are derived from averaging-kernel analysis rather than from a separate forward-radiative contribution-function calculation.

 They are useful for:

-- qualitative interpretation of radiance formation,
+- qualitative interpretation of retrieval sensitivity,
-- validation of ray-path and absorption behavior.
+- diagnosing vertical smoothing and resolution,
+- comparing retrieval setups across test cases.

 ---

 ## Matrix output control

-Many diagnostic products are written only when matrix output is explicitly enabled via the control parameter:
+Many matrix-valued diagnostic products are written only when matrix output is explicitly enabled via the control parameter:

 - `WRITE_MATRIX`